nismod/git-novice/_includes/slides/04-changes.md

 +++ b/mars.txt
 @@ -1,2 +1,3 @@
  Cold and dry, but everything is my favorite color
- The two moons may be a problem for Wolfman
+ The two moons may be a problem for werewolves
 +But the Mummy will appreciate the lack of humidity
 ```